Alhibb/forbes-jenkins/readme.md

 4. Click on the build number, then click **"Console Output"** to see the logs and verify that Git operations are working correctly and your build steps are executing.

 You have now created a simple Jenkins job that automates building based on changes in your GitHub repository using HTTPS and a Personal Access Token!

+Let's break down what you've achieved and the underlying concepts.

+### What Was Done Here?

+You have configured a **Jenkins Freestyle project** to perform the following actions:

+1.  **Connect to a GitHub Repository:** Jenkins is set up to communicate with your GitHub repository using its **HTTPS URL**.
+2.  **Authenticate with GitHub:** Jenkins securely uses your **GitHub username** and a **Personal Access Token (PAT)** to authenticate with GitHub, allowing it to fetch code.
+3.  **Monitor for Changes:** Jenkins is configured to periodically **poll your specified branch** (`*/main`, `*/master`, etc.) in the GitHub repository for new commits.
+4.  **Checkout Code:** When changes are detected, Jenkins automatically **clones or pulls the latest code** from your repository onto the Jenkins agent.
+5.  **Execute Build Steps:** After fetching the code, Jenkins runs a series of **shell commands** (or batch commands) that you defined.
+These commands could be anything from printing information, compiling code, running tests, installing dependencies, or any other task you automate.

+### Learning Goals Achieved:

+By following these steps, you've learned and applied several fundamental concepts related to CI/CD and Jenkins:

+1.  **Continuous Integration (CI) Fundamentals:**
+    *   **Automated Source Code Management:** Understanding how to connect a build system to a version control system (Git/GitHub).
+    *   **Automated Building:** Learning to trigger builds automatically based on code changes.
+    *   **SCM Polling (and awareness of Webhooks):** Understanding methods to detect code updates.
+    *   **Secure Credential Management:** Recognizing the importance of using PATs over passwords and how Jenkins stores them securely.

+2.  **Jenkins Job Configuration:**
+    *   **Freestyle Project:** Understanding how to create and configure the most basic and versatile Jenkins project type.
+    *   **Source Code Management (SCM) Configuration:** Mastering how to tell Jenkins where your code is and how to access it.
+    *   **Build Triggers:** Learning how to define when a job should execute.
+    *   **Build Steps:** Understanding how to script actions that Jenkins will perform.
+    *   **Environment Variables:** Recognizing that Jenkins injects useful variables into the build environment (like `${GIT_BRANCH}`, `${BUILD_NUMBER}`).

+3.  **Git & GitHub Workflow:**
+    *   **HTTPS URLs for Git:** Understanding how to use HTTPS to interact with Git repositories.
+    *   **Personal Access Tokens (PATs):** Learning their purpose and how to generate/use them for API and tool access.
+    *   **`git pull` Command:** Basic understanding of how to fetch and merge remote changes.

+### Use of Jenkins in This Scenario:

+Jenkins acts as the **central orchestrator** for your automated workflow.
+Its primary uses here are:

+1.  **Automation Server:** Jenkins automates repetitive tasks that would otherwise be manual and error-prone.
+Instead of you manually fetching code and running build commands every time someone commits, Jenkins does it for you.
+2.  **Version Control Integration:** It bridges the gap between your code stored in GitHub and the actual process of building or processing that code.
+3.  **Triggering and Scheduling:** It provides the intelligence to know *when* to act – either by checking at regular intervals (polling) or being notified instantly (webhooks).
+4.  **Execution Environment:** Jenkins provides the environment (the agent) where your Git commands and build scripts are run.
+5.  **Feedback Mechanism:** Through its logging and build history, Jenkins provides feedback on whether the automated process succeeded or failed, allowing you to quickly identify issues with your code or build process.

+In essence, Jenkins is transforming your manual development cycle into a more automated and efficient **Continuous Integration pipeline**, even in this simple form.
+It's the first step towards more sophisticated CI/CD practices like automated testing, deployment, and more.